 Selected will be published in book bearing ISBN, International Journal of Legal Research and Governance (Print Journal) bearing ISSN and Law Mantra Journal.
 (If Paper will be Selected for Publication in Book bearing ISBN, Contributors have to Contact Publisher and will have to pay charge if any one wishes to procure Hard Copy of Book as per bill raised by Publisher ).

 REGISTRATION FEE FOR FOREIGN PARTICIPANTS : NIL

-Both Author and Co-Author have to register separately.
+Both Author and Co-Author have to register seperately.

 |Submission of Abstract